jacopoantonello/dmlib/examples/README.md

 has been collected, it is saved into a file `calib-data2.h5`.
 You can then compute the DM calibration using this file and the script above.

+## control_voltages
+This example shows how to drive the DM using raw actuator voltages.
+It uses the built-in wrappers from the `devwraps` package.

+## control_zernike
+This example shows how to drive the DM using Zernike modes.
+It loads a calibration computed using `calibration.py`.

 ## run_calibration_gui
 Example BAT file to launch the calibration GUI ` dmlib.gui` from Windows.